Threatened bird conservation in Murray-Darling Basin wetland and floodplain habitat

 Basin floodplains and wetlands.

-not commonly been considered in the management of these ecosystems.
-Especially for terrestrial birds, the project aims to assess the value of floodplains
+commonly been considered in the management of these ecosystems.
+Especially for terrestrial birds, the project aims to assess the value of floodplains and

 This will be determined through assessing changes in species distributions in the Murray-Darling Basin during drought and non-drought periods.

 Finally, the project will employ quantitative spatial conservation planning to identify priority wetlands and floodplains.

 The project is being led by the University of Melbourne who are working with the Commonwealth Environmental Water Office, the Protected Species and Communities

 Branch of the Commonwealth Department of Environment and Energy, the Victorian Department of Environment, Water, Land and Planning and the New South Wales

 Where is the research happening?

 The research focuses on Murray-Darling Basin floodplain and wetland habitat.